Ritika-Agrawal811/Flora/README.md

  Live link :- https://flora-tau.vercel.app/

- ###Features
+ ### Features
- :seedling: Hover effects on plant cards, navigation links and buttons
+ :seedling: Hover effects on plant cards, navigation links and buttons <br/>
- :seedling: Multi frame carousel with animation
+ :seedling: Multi frame carousel with animation <br/>
- :seedling: A fixed menu button at bottom right of web page(desktop only) to move to different sections of page
+ :seedling: A fixed menu button at bottom right of web page(desktop only) to move to different sections of page <br/>